Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/ftc.md

 The Integral of a Differentiated Function
 ===
-Now we turn to the other question, we are looking how we can ensure the following equality holds:
+Now we turn to the other question, we are looking for how we can ensure the following equality holds:
 \\[F(b) - F(a) = \int_a^bF^{\'}(x)dx\\]
 However, not all functions are differentiable, we can't even say all continuous functions are differentiable almost everywhere because of the existence of a continuous everywhere but nowhere differentiable function.
 See the [Weierstrass function](https://en.wikipedia.org/wiki/Weierstrass_function).
 Even if we ensure that the derivative exists, we need to find a way to ensure that the differentiated function is integrable (since if it's not, \\(F(b) - F(a)\\) would be meaningless).
 We begin this investigation with the introduction of bounded variation. \\
 \\